janvandenbroeck/salesforcecanvas-python/README.md

 salesforcecanvas-python
 =======================

-A template for Salesforce canvas apps using Python.
+A template for Salesforce canvas apps using Python 3.